MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini.md

 - Export an optimized 3D model as a GLB file that you can use in Dynamics 365 Guides and Power Apps

-- Create a template, so you can quickly optimize other 3D models in the future.
+- Create a template, so you can quickly optimize other 3D objects in the future.

 >[!IMPORTANT]
 > This document is created strictly for informative purposes to demonstrate how SideFX Houdini works with Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor SideFX or any of SideFX's products.
-There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.
+There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D objects.

 ## What is Houdini?